cmvandrevala/csc_122_cpp_review/README.md

 * What happens if I don't declare `numberOne`, `numberTwo`, or `sum`?
 Why?
 * What happens if I type in a decimal for one of the numbers?
 Why?

+## 3. Arithmetic

+* There are standard operations for arithmetic included in C++, right out of the box
+* Note how the division of integers yields a whole integer
+* The remainder operator yields the remainder after division
+* What happens if you choose zero for `numberOne`?
+Is this expected?
+* What happens if you choose zero for `numberTwo`?
+Is this expected?